PatrickTCB/plex-playlist-builder/README.md

 The part you'd need to take out form the `playlistSearch` variable is going to be something like `show.network%3D90469`.
 In this specific case it filters for shows by CBC Television, though the specific network ID is not guaranteed to be the same on your system.

+### Playlist Shows

+Some shows (like Buffy & Angel) need to be watched in a specific order.
+In order to accomodate this, you can create a playlist with the show(s) episodes in what you feel is the correct order and then add the playlist id to a variable called `playlistShows` in your `playlist.toml`.
+See the example file for how this should look.

+The next unwatched episode from this playlist show will be added to the playlist as if it were any other TV show.

 # Usage
 Once you've got everything setup run the script